kanika-bhatia/Object-Detection-on-Videos-and-Images-using-YOLO/README.md

 Press **q** to quit the window of the image showing object detection

-Feel free to star â­ this repo if you find this useful.
+Feel free to star this repo if you find this useful.

 Thanks!